 Maintaining customer databases, engaging in email marketing, and publishing newsletters are additional traits of successful facilities that have been widely recognized over the years.
-As long as the City of Minneapolis does not fully engage in such activities, these missing marketing activities increase its risk of failure.
+As long as the City of Carmel doesn't fully engage in such activities, these missing marketing activities increase its risk of failure.